Eyewa/eyewa-go-lib/tracing/amqp/README.md

 Shared Go Lib for Eyewa's microservices.

-# amqp
+## amqp

-This pkg provides `tracing` decorators for the `github.com/streadway/amqp` pkg.
-It decorates a `amqp.Publishing` and `amqp.Delivery` message by starting a trace whereby it's headers are extracted/injected to enable the propagation of trace context across services.
+This pkg provides `tracing` support for the `github.com/streadway/amqp` pkg.
 This pkg is mostly used internally within the `rabbitmq` implementation of the `brokers` pkg.

+### Publishing trace process

+1. Check if there is an existing trace context in the `amqp.Publishing` to use as a parent trace context by extracting its headers from the carrier.

+2. Start a new span with attributes relating to `amqp` and an `amqp.Publishing`.

+3. Inject the new context received from the new span into the `amqp.Publishing`

+### Publishing trace process

+1. Check if there is an existing trace context in the `amqp.Publishing` to use as a parent trace context by extracting its headers from the carrier.

+2. Start a new span with attributes relating to `amqp` and an `amqp.Publishing`.

+3. Inject the new context received from the new span into the `amqp.Publishing`

-# How to use
+## How to use

 ### Starting A Delivery Trace